 Overseeing online sales

-The FDA regulates the safety, effectiveness, and manufacturing of pharmaceutical drugs, as well as a part of the prescribing process.
+The FDA regulates the safety, effectiveness, and manufacturing of pharmaceutical medicines,

-Though regulating Internet sales of health products is still fairly new, the FDA has
+Regulating Internet sales of health products is still fairly new.
+Yet the FDA has

 How online sales work